 Redeeming Rewards: Like the Plus card, this one lets you redeem rewards in a variety of ways.
 You can use the cash back to offset your spending directly, or you can use the Chase Ultimate Rewards program to purchase travel tickets, hotel stays, gift cards, and more.

 Other Perks: Your rewards with this card don’t expire.
 And you get access to apps and programs for tracking and allocating your spending, figuring out how to pay down your balance, and keeping track of receipts.

 Bottom Line: If you won’t spend enough in business expenses to make up for the Chase Ink Plus® card’s $95 annual fee, then you might look to this card.
 It still offers great rewards and benefits, and it’s a good fit for lower-expense businesses.

 7. CitiBusiness® AAdvantage® Platinum Select World MasterCard®

 Here’s another good option for business owners who frequently travel.
-This is a great card to use if you frequently travel American Airlines and use their AAdvantage program.
+The Citibusiness Advantage Platinum Select World MasterCard is is a good card to use if you frequently travel American Airlines and use their AAdvantage program.
 With the program, you earn 2 AAdvantage miles per $1 spent on office supplies, communications, and car rentals, as well as 2 AAdvanrtage miles per $1 spent on American Airlines purchases.
 You’ll get 1 point per $1 spent elsewhere.